shbnmzr/INQ0091105-NLP/README.md

-# Start Wars Retrieval-Augmented Generation (RAG) System
+# Star Wars Retrieval-Augmented Generation (RAG) System
 ## Introduction
 This Jupyter Notebook demonstrates a Retrieval-Augmented Generation (RAG) system designed to answer questions about the Star Wars universe.
 The system combines a retriever that fetches relevant documents from a knowledge base with a language model that generates answers based on these documents.
 The core components include embeddings for vector representations, a FAISS vector store for efficient retrieval, and a conversational retrieval chain.